bvdhaagen/blender_robot_animator_state_publisher/README.md

         Open a new text editor

-        Paste the script code and save the file
+        Paste the script "" and save the file

         Click Run Script